bhits/consent2share/infrastructure/README.md

 + Edge-server security:

-  * Create a new directory named `keystore` under `/usr/local/java` folder

   * Create/Obtain a valid SSL certificate

   * Export the public and private keys from the SSL certificate to a JKS formatted keystore file named `edge-server.keystore`

-  * Put the `edge-server.keystore` file into `/usr/local/java/keystore` folder
+  * upload the  `edge-server.keystore` file into `/usr/local/java/keystore` folder

-  * Add the following in edge-server.yml in ‘/usr/local/java/C2S_PROPS/c2s-config-data‘ folder
+  * Add the following in the `/usr/local/java/C2S_PROPS/c2s-config-data/edge-server.yml` file.

       ```yml
       spring.profiles: your_app_Server_specific_profile
       server: